Clinical research: Phases

-Clinical trials involving new drugs are commonly classified into four phases.
+Following preclinical research, clinical trials involving new drugs are commonly classified into four phases.
 Each phase of the drug approval process is treated as a separate clinical trial.
 If the drug successfully passes through Phases I, II, and III, it will be approved by the national regulatory authority for use in the general population.
 Phase IV is post-approval studies.

 Phase I includes 20 to 100 healthy volunteers or individuals with the disease or condition.
 This study typically lasts several months and its purpose is to prove safety and an effective dosage.
 Phase II includes a larger number of individual participants in the range of 100–300, and Phase III includes some 1000-3000 participants to assess efficacy and safety of the drug at different doses.
 Only 25-30% of drugs advance to the end of Phase III.